 Challenge: allowing myself to bring only what I could fit into my backpack on a week-long trip to Oklahoma to visit my grandparents.

-The chosen backpack was a purple ProEtrade I found after 45 minutes of “research” on Amazon.
-My backpack requirements were: lots of pockets, under $30, and somewhat normal looking.
+The chosen backpack was a purple ProEtrade I found after 45 minutes of “research” online.
+My backpack requirements were: lots of pockets, and somewhat normal looking.
 This baby also matches one of my shirts. 💜

 Light Packing Life-Savers

 Compartmentalize.
 Packing cubes are raved about by travel bloggers because they help save so much space.
 More importantly: they keep you organized.
-Shortly after my backpack purchase, I returned to good ol’ Amazon for this set of packing cubes and they are heaven sent. 👼🏼
+Shortly after my backpack purchase, I returned to the good ol’ internet for this set of packing cubes and they are heaven sent. 👼🏼

 Oh, the things I’ve learned along the way.
 If you’re going to do this, do this: